 Two days later, the outnumbered Dutch peacekeepers bowed to pressure from Mladic's troops and forced thousands of Muslim families out of their fenced-off compound.
 Bosnian Serb forces sorted the Muslims by gender, then trucked the males away and began executing them.
 Their bodies were plowed into hastily made mass graves in what international courts have ruled was genocide.

 But the ruling cleared Dutch troops of responsibility in the murder of thousands of Bosnian Muslim men who fled into the forests around Srebrenica and were later rounded up and murdered by Serb forces, saying “Dutchbat cannot be held liable for their fate.”

 Relatives of the dead welcomed the limited finding of liability, but lamented that it did not go much further.
 “Obviously the court has no sense of justice,” said Munira Subasic, president of the “Mothers of Srebrenica” group that filed the case.
 “How is it possible to divide victims and tell one mother that the Dutch state is responsible for the death of her son on one side of the wire and not for the son on the other side?”

 Subasic said her organisation would “keep fighting for truth and justice.
 And in the end we will win.”

 The court did not say how much compensation the families should receive.

-A Bosnian woman as she cries near the coffin of her relative during a funeral ceremony at the memorial center in Potocari, near Srebrenica, in 2013 (AP) Earlier in the long-running case, judges said relatives of the victims could not sue the United Nations in Dutch courts because its immunity from prosecution is a cornerstone of peacekeeping operations around the world.
+Earlier in the long-running case, judges said relatives of the victims could not sue the United Nations in Dutch courts because its immunity from prosecution is a cornerstone of peacekeeping operations around the world.